-Housemates in a shared living room space.
+Housemates gathering in a living room, possibly portraying shared living or communal spaces.

 Joint Tenancy: Definition, Pros And Cons